-The IRG has been staffed from both within and outside of Servicer by individuals who have relevant experience.
-Minimum qualifications for all IRG staff include knowledge of mortgage banking systems, strong technical skills, knowledge of quality assurance or audits, project management experience, attention to detail, strong written and verbal skills, ability to work with multiple sources of information, and sensitivity to a need to meet deadlines.
-Training for members of the IRG consists mainly of side-by-side training with existing IRG members and walk-throughs of the Metrics and related IRG prepared test scripts to gain an understanding of the Metrics and relevant SOR used for testing.
+The IRG has been staffed from within Servicer by individuals who have relevant experience, and the IRG has augmented its staffing with contractors from the consulting firm.
+Minimum qualifications for all IRG staff include knowledge of mortgage banking systems, strong technical skills, knowledge of quality assurance or audits, project management experience, attention to detail, strong written and verbal skills, ability to work with multiple sources of information and sensitivity to a need to meet deadlines.
+Training for members of the IRG consists mainly of IRG developed training decks and presentations, side-by-side training with existing IRG members and walk-throughs of the Metrics and related IRG prepared test scripts to gain an understanding of the Metrics and relevant SOR used for testing.
 In addition to specific IRG training, all new employees are required to complete Servicer's mandatory on-line training courses.
-Although actual performance evaluations for the IRG's members were not available to the PPF or SPF, the IRG Executive confirmed for the SPF that documented performance management processes are in place and that these processes include objective setting, ongoing coaching review and feedback, and mid-year and year-end performance reviews for Servicer's employees and periodic reviews for contractors' performance.
+Although actual performance evaluations for the IRG's members were not available to the PPF or SPF, the IRG Manager confirmed for the SPF that documented performance management processes are in place.